joshea628/Allocation-of-Government-Resources-during-COVID-and-its-Effect-in-Colorado/README.md

 ## Future Work:
 If the records of the respective ethnicity Chamber of Commerce could be obtained and compared to the payroll data to help fill in ethnicity, the data can be examined in a more full capacity.

+With more time, it would be nice to visualize where the loans are being taken out on a map.
+I would make a heat map, colored for ethnicity according to the most loans taken out in those zip codes.

+I could also pull in some more information about the demographic makeup of industries in colorado and compare that to the Payroll Protection Data, paying close attention to if there are any Fortune 500 companies on the list.

+I would love to do a comparison of gender.

+Compare the loans by county to the COVID outbreak data to see if certain areas were hit harder than others.

 ## References:
 Small Business Administration,  US Census Data from 2018, Sandra Halvatzis